|Selecting a Gunsafe

 range from 12 ga. to 3/16” thick.
 (12 ga. =0.1046”, 1/8”=0.125”, 10 ga.

-the better the safe.
-Generally it is considered that 12 ga. is a minimum,
+steel, the better the safe.
+Generally it is considered that 12 ga. is a

-10 ga. is good and 3/16” steel is very good.
-Anything thicker is difficult to
+minimum, 10 ga. is good and 3/16” steel is very good.
+Anything thicker

-form and too expensive for a home gunsafe.
+is difficult to form and usually too expensive for a home gunsafe.

 Door Construction –Doors are usually constructed of either a single

-plate steel doors with an inner steel plate, this gives incredible door
+steel doors with an inner steel plate, this gives incredible door strength

-strength and security) or a composite of more than one piece of
+and security) or a composite of more than one piece of material.
+The

-or thicker steel.
-Now most of the doors are composite meaning that
+Now most of the doors are composite meaning that they are composed

-heat expanding door seals that swell up several times their thickness
+door seals that swell up several times their thickness when they are

-when they are heated up during a fire.
-This seal greatly enhances a
+heated up during a fire.
+This seal greatly enhances a safes fire rating.

 Locking Bolts -Another factor that determines security would be